 After the first year of required courses, our students take charge of their education.
 The second and third years consist of a combination of required courses, a set of recommended courses, and a wide range of electives and clinics.

-Required courses: In addition to the first-year required courses, our students must successfully complete Evidence and Legal Ethics.
+Required courses: In addition to the first-year required courses, our students must successfully complete Civil Procedure II, Constitutional Law II, Evidence, and Legal Ethics.
 They must also satisfy a requirement of two upper-level research and writing projects under faculty supervision.
 These projects allow students to enhance the legal research and writing skills learned in the first year and to learn more about a field of interest.
 Each student must also complete two credits in a designated professional skills course.

 Recommended courses: Although not required for graduation, a number of upper-level courses cover subjects that tend to be tested on the Ohio and other state bar examinations and are recommended for the second and third years.
 These include: Business Associations, Trusts and Estates, Criminal Procedure – Investigations, Commercial Paper, and Secured Transactions.
 In addition, we recommend Federal Income Tax and Administrative Law as advisable preparation for law practice.